 Simply put, "corporation" is a noun that describes a type of business entity, while "incorporation" is a verb that describes the act of forming a — you guessed it — corporation.

-A corporation is a specific type of business entity.
-It’s considered legally separate from its owners, employees and others, and exists as an entity in its own right.
-A corporation is created through the process of incorporation.
+A corporation is considered legally separate from its owners, employees and others, and exists as an entity in its own right.
 Corporations in the U.S. are known as either S Corporations or C Corporations, and each provides different benefits to stakeholders.